tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 Example proposal templates can be found on the [template page](proposal-templates.html).

-Investigations focused on the analysis of archival TESS data from Cycles 1, 2, 3, 4, 5 and/or 6, are not compliant with this solicitation and should be submitted to the ROSES-2023 Astrophysics Data Analysis Program (ADAP; D.2) or the Exoplanet Research Program (XRP; E.3).
+Investigations that are focused on the analysis of only archival TESS data from Cycles 1, 2, 3, 4, 5 and/or 6 and that do not fall under the TESS ground-based focused program category, are not compliant with this solicitation and should be submitted to the ROSES-2023 Astrophysics Data Analysis Program (ADAP; D.2) or the Exoplanet Research Program (XRP; E.3).

 ## Target selection